limithub/videlicet/README.md

 A note for less technical users

 You can make posts through the user interface.
-The rest of this ReadMe is about writing files in a text editor and making changes to the code in the site and it is not in the least necessary to read or understand any of it to use Zine.
+TODO The rest of this ReadMe is about writing files in a text editor and making changes to the code in the site and it is not in the least necessary to read or understand any of it to use Zine.

 -----------------------------------------------